kalijauhari/project_ts/README.md

 Logout Functionality: Users can securely log out from their accounts after completing their tasks. <br>

-🛠️ Technologies Used
+🛠️ Technologies Used <br>
-PHP: For powerful server-side scripting and handling dynamic web pages.
+PHP: For powerful server-side scripting and handling dynamic web pages. <br>
-MySQL: As the efficient and reliable database management system.
+MySQL: As the efficient and reliable database management system. <br>
-HTML: For building the structure and content of the web pages.
+HTML: For building the structure and content of the web pages. <br>
-CSS: To style and visually enhance the user interface.
+CSS: To style and visually enhance the user interface. <br>
-JavaScript: For interactive elements and client-side functionality.
+JavaScript: For interactive elements and client-side functionality. <br>
-🏗️ System Architecture
+🏗️ System Architecture<br>
 The Student Management System follows a client-server architecture.
 The frontend is carefully crafted using HTML, CSS, and JavaScript, providing a delightful user experience.
 On the backend, PHP handles server-side processing, user authentication, and seamless database operations.
-MySQL serves as the database management system to store and retrieve user data efficiently.
+MySQL serves as the database management system to store and retrieve user data efficiently. <br>

 📚 <h1>Database Schema</h1>
-The system consists of three essential data tables:
+The system consists of three essential data tables: <br>

-tbl_signup: Used for user authentication data.
+tbl_signup: Used for user authentication data. <br>
-tbl_traineeinfo: Stores user information details.
+tbl_traineeinfo: Stores user information details. <br>
-tbl_fdbk: Stores user feedback data.
+tbl_fdbk: Stores user feedback data. <br>
 🛠️ <h1>Installation</h1>
 Clone the repository to your local machine.
 Set up a local web server (e.g., Apache/XAMPP) and MySQL database.